papaya-dao/stacks-sbtc/CONTRIBUTING.md

 ## Code of Conduct

 By participating in this project, you agree to abide by our [Code of Conduct](CODE_OF_CONDUCT.md).
-Please report any unacceptable behavior to [core-eng-violations@trustmachines.co](mailto:core-eng-violations@trustmachines.co) or any other project maintainer.
+Please report any unacceptable behavior to [open-source-concerns@trustmachines.co](mailto:open-source-concerns@trustmachines.co) or any other project maintainer.

 ## Issues